-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
-C 5.1 Is the design of the alarm system based on Related to YA-711, point 4.
-A) an alarm philosophy and DC: Applicable to the DC B) an alarm specification?
-The alarm system should be designed based on an alarm philosophy, which states aims of the alarm system including how to approach human factors issues.
-The alarm system should also be based on an alarm specification, in which the components of the alarm system are specified.
-Check: I. that there exist routines to improve the usefulness and usability of the system such as performance requirements, II. the role of the operator, how this changes according to operating state, and what support the operator has, III. how the design accounts for human limitations, IV. use of alarm priorities: The purpose of using priorities, how priorities are defined and the rationale behind the definitions, V. the use of alarm acknowledgment, describing its purpose and how operators should be trained in using it and VI. standards, alarm generation and structuring
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
+C 5.1 Is the design of the alarm system based onA) an alarm philosophy andB) an alarm specification?The alarm system should be designed based on an alarm philosophy, which states aims of the alarm system including how to approach human factors issues.
+The alarm system should also be based on an YES NO NA Requirements EEMUA 191 (2013), 2.1, table 2 & 3.
+IEC 62682 (2023), 6.2.1.
+DC: Applicable to the DC DOCUMENTS priorities, how priorities are defined and the rationale behind the definitions, V. the use of alarm acknowledgment, describing its purpose and how operators should be trained in using it and VI. standards, alarm generation and structuring principles.

-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
 C 5.2 Are human factors, capabilities and limitations explicitly taken account for when designing the alarm system?
-YA-711, point 1.
-EEMUA 191.
-DC: Applicable to the DC Some of the key factors to be taken account of are: A) Number of background alarms should be few (Suggested- EEMUA: fewer than one per 5 minutes) B) Standing alarms should be few (Suggested from EEMUA: fewer than 10 in normal operations) C) Alarm flooding should be reduced (Suggested from EEMUA: fewer than 10 in ten minutes after upset) This should be documented.
+Some of the key factors to be taken account of are: A) less than one alarm per ten minutes should be the goal but two per ten minutes is manageable B) Number of background alarms should be few (Suggested- EEMUA: fewer than one per 5 minutes) C) Standing alarms should be few (Suggested from EEMUA: fewer than 10 in normal operations) D) Alarm flooding should be reduced (Suggested from EEMUA: fewer than 10 in ten minutes after upset) This should be documented.
 The design should ensure that the alarm system remains usable in all process conditions, by ensuring that unacceptable demands are not placed on operators by exceeding their cognitive capabilities.
-C 5.2.1 Are suppression mechanisms used to reduce the number of consequence alarms?This is especially important during equipment / process shutdown.
+Requirements FA §34a.
+NORSOK I-002 (2021), 9.2.4.4.2.
+EEMUA 191 (2013).
+EN 62682 (2015).
+DC: Applicable to the DC C 5.2.1 Are suppression mechanisms used to reduce the number of consequence alarms?
+This is especially important during equipment / process shutdown.
 Too many unimportant alarms divert the operators' attention from important alarms, and the operators may not have sufficient time to check all alarms and analyse the situation.
-Operators may thus miss critical alarms YA-711, point 22.
-NUREG0700, point 4.1.3-3, p.
-268 DC: May not be applicable to the DC, as there is a limited number of alarms
+Operators may thus miss critical alarms.
+RequirementsFA §34a.EEMUA 191 (2013), 5.5.2 & 5.5.3.NUREG0700 (2020), revision 3, 4.1.2-2.DC: May not be applicable to the DC, asthere is a limited number of alarms